telefonicaid/fiware-orion/doc/manuals/devel/subscriptionCache.md

 After having saved that important information in a vector, the entire sub-cache is wiped out and populated from the database, by calling `subCacheRefresh()`.

-After repopulation of the sub cache, the saved information in the `CachedSubSaved` vector is merged into the sub-cache and finally, the `CachedSubSaved` vector is merged into the database, using the function `mongoSubCountersUpdate`, see [special subscription fields](#special-subscription-fields).
+After repopulation of the subscription cache, the saved information in the `CachedSubSaved` vector is merged into the sub-cache and finally, the `CachedSubSaved` vector is merged into the database, using the function `mongoSubCountersUpdate`, see [special subscription fields](#special-subscription-fields).

 This is a costly operation and the semaphore that protects the sub-cache must be taken during the entire process to guarantee a successful outcome.